malagacj/ToolBox/package_specific/DjangoAuthLdap/README.md

 Django-auth-ldap needs to compile against each OS when it is installed.
 This guide will provide a list of prerequisites to be installed on each OS previous to django-auth-ldap installation

+To set up a small Ldap Server have a look at the [Ldap Guide]

 ## OS specific prerequisites
 * [Debian 11 (Buster)]
 * [Alpine]